Thames (commercial vehicles): Matford F917WS

 A copy of the Fordson 7V was produced in France by Ford's local subsidiary and partner Matford as the F917WS model in their Poissy factory.
-It was mainly designed for the French army in the outbreak of World War 2 but only around 600 were delivered to the army before France was seized by Nazy Germany.
+It was mainly designed for the French army in the outbreak of World War 2 but only around 600 were delivered to the army before France was seized by Nazi Germany.
 The Nazis used a number of these trucks, but sabotages made by the French workers who were not fond of their ideals led to production ending the following months and the army using only German Ford trucks while the Poissy plant only delivered parts to Germany to keep production running.
 After the war, the truck was heavily modernized both mechanically and stylistically and was relaunched as the Ford Cargo F798WM (not to be confused with the later Ford Cargo range).
 This time, the Ford V8 was extensively reworked for the vehicle with the help from Hispano-Suiza.
 Apart from its home market, it also saw some export sales.

 In 1951, the French Ministry of Defense placed a major order for 2000 diesel engine trucks with 6x6 all-wheel drive.
 However, such a model hat yet to be developed.
 As a temporary solution, Ford delivered 560 trucks with gasoline engines.

 From 1951, a tractor unit with the diesel engine was also available.
 Because of the austerity plans in 1952, the government withdrew its order and Ford France boss Lehideux immediately dismissed several hundred workers.
 As early as 1950, there had been repeated violent strikes at the Poissy plant.
 These strikes and low sales led Ford to look for a buyer for the plant.
 On July 4, 1954, Simca took over most of Ford France and thus also the Poissy plant.
 Until 1958, Ford still held 18% of the shares.
 At the end of 1954, sales of the Ford Cargo F798WM were discontinued.
 Nevertheless, a version for the French military continued in production under the Simca and later Unic brands in the company's plant in Suresnes.
 The engines were now supplied by Bugatti although they were still being based on the Ford V8 design.
 During all of production, more economical 4- and 6-cylinder engines were also available.
 Since 1953, the engine of the Cargo was also used in the Ford Vendôme luxury car.